Not all our heroes have perfect health

 - The Ilempiri were incapable of being used as hosts by the Goa'uld, so they were fed a highly addictive drug that only the Goa'uld could manufacture, until the entire species was addicted.

 - The title character of the Sci-Fi Channel's The Invisible Man series needed periodic injections, to keep him from going Ax-Crazy from the Quicksilver in his system.
 In the Series Finale he's given a permanent cure to the insanity problem.
 This flaw is deliberately introduced by the Big Bad to keep his buyers dependent on him.
-The original bigfoot gland has the same flaw, as the over-saturation of quicksilver causes madness.

 - Paul Turner on Strange World was pressured to work as a double agent in exchange for a serum that would keep his aplastic anemia in remission.
 Subverted when it turned out it wasn't the serum that was responsible.

 - The Jem'Hadar of Star Trek: Deep Space Nine are addicted to the substance Ketracel White, to keep them loyal to the Founders.
 While most Jem'Hadar are innately loyal to the Founders anyway (on account of being programmed to consider them gods), the Founders were Genre Savvy enough to includea failsafe.
 It provides all the sustenance they need to survive, removing the need to eat or drink, but they also can't take nourishment from any other source.
 Depriving a Jem'Hadar of the White causes them to go violently insane and then drop dead.
 There are a few very rare mutants who don't need the White, but in general even they don't know it.